- Opera seria in 3 acts

 Gösta Winbergh (Mitridate), Yvonne Kenny (Aspasia), Ann Murray (Sifare), Anne Gjevang (Farnace), Peter Straka (Marzio), with Nikolaus Harnoncourt conducting Concentus Musicus Wien; directed by Jean-Pierre Ponnelle, Vienna, 1986.
 Deutsche Grammophon.

-Jean-Pierre Ponnelle’s 1987 film version had me uttering expletives.
-“Curse the 18th century!”
 Shot in the Teatro Olimpico, Vicenza, it’s beautiful to look at – but gad, it’s boring.
 I watched the bloody thing for three hours, yet the timer only crept up to an hour and a quarter.
 (Yes, I pinched that joke from Sam Clemens.)
 Worse, it seemed to make time run backwards.
 How could an epoch only last ten minutes?
 The sound quality isn’t great; the orchestra overshadows the voice; and it’s heavily cut, by an hour and a quarter.
 Six numbers are gone; so are the da capo passages; and the recit is slashed to ribbons.
-Swede Gösta Winbergh is excellent as Mitridate; so is Yvonne Kenny (Australia’s second-best soprano) as Aspasia.
+Swede Gösta Winbergh is excellent as Mitridate; so is Yvonne Kenny (one of Australia’s greatest sopranoes) as Aspasia.

 - Edward J. Dent, Mozart’s Operas: A Critical Study, 2nd edition, Oxford Univresity Press, 1947.